Kalinga Magha

 Several theories exist about Magha, these theories range from defining him as an eastern Ganga king to a member of the Sinhalese Kalinga dynasty established by Kalinga Lokeshvara.
 Some historians identify him as the Kulankayan Cinkai Ariyan mentioned in the Jaffna Tamil chronicles, stating that Kulanka is actually a corruption of Kalinga.
 A Tamil inscription found in Gomarankadawala, Trincomalee District proves that Kalinga Magha was consecrated as King of Polonnaruwa under the name of Gangaraja Kalinga Vijayabahu by Kulothunga Chola III.

 Origin theories

-The exacts origin of Kalinga Magha is unknown, however due to his name, he is often referred to be from Kalinga, a historical place which corresponds mainly with present-day Odisha along with some northern parts of Andhra Pradesh and Telangana.
-According to Indrapala, Kalinga Magha belongs to Eastern Ganga Dynasty which ruled Kalinga Kingdom.
-He also seems to be related to the Kalinga branch of the Sinhalese Kingdom, and Nissanka Malla Deva of Polonnaruwa.
-Eastern Ganga dynasty arose with a matrimonial alliance of Western Gangas and Chalukya-Cholas of Tanjore, related to Kulotunga Chola.
+The exacts origin of Kalinga Magha is unknown, however due to his name, he is often referred to be from Kalinga, a historical place which corresponds mainly with present-day Odisha and northeastern Andhra.
+The most favoured theory states that Magha was a prince from the Eastern Ganga dynasty (Chodaganga) who ruled Kalinga.
+They were descended from the Kalinga Chandravanshi lineage and also from the Tamil Chola dynasty from the maternal side.
+Magha also seems to be related to the Kalinga branch of the Sinhalese Kingdom, and Nissanka Malla Deva of Polonnaruwa.